GabrielSlima/blog/articles/clean-code-clean-systems.md

         to basically say what concrete class to use when instantiating it?
     </p>
     <p>
-        One principle to help you with this kind of scenario is the Inversion of Control IoC priciple.
+        I've been using factories to deal with the creation of the objects and keeping my classes free from creating them.
+        I didn't know but this approach actually follows one principle called <i>Inversion of Control IoC priciple</i>.
     </p>
     <h4>The Inversion of Control principle</h4>
     <p>